J. LEES & P. MALIN, UC SANTA BARBARA / SCIENCE PHOTO LIBRARY J. LEES & P. MALIN, UC SANTA BARBARA / SCIENCE PHOTO LIBRARY

-Seismic tomogram of the San Andreas fault at Parkfield, central California, showing the locat- ion of microquakes (yellow & white dots).
+Seismic tomogram of the San Andreas fault at Parkfield, central California, showing the location of microquakes (white dots).
 Each image shows a horizontal cross-section (tomogram), 25km by 20km, at different depths.
-Green & blue squares are seismometers.
-Red & blue areas are different types of rock structure.
-Microquakes relieve strain caused by the crustal plates moving on either side of the San Andreas fault.
-Two- thirds of the way down the fault is a small area next to a seismometer that seems unrelieved by microquakes.
-This is the expected epicentre of the earthquake predicted to occur before 1993.
+Green squares are seismometers.
+Blue areas represent brittle rock formations where frequent microquakes relieve strain caused by movement of the crustal plates on either side of the San Andreas fault.
+But the blue area beneath Middle Mountain (circle) appears unrelieved by microquakes.
+This was the epicentre of the 1966 Parkfield earthquake & may be the site of the one predicted to occur before 1993.

 Model release not required.
 Property release not required.